talmeym/regurgitator-core/README.md

 modules
 -------

-- ``regurgitator-core`` the core set of steps and contructs to accept a request, process it and product a response (or many).
+- [regurgitator-core](https://github.com/talmeym/regurgitator-core) the core set of steps and contructs to accept a request, process it and product a response (or many).
-- [regurgitator-core-xml](https://github.com/talmeym/regurgitator-core-xml) configure regurgitator using a namespaced, schema validated xml document
+- [regurgitator-core-xml](https://github.com/talmeym/regurgitator-core-xml) provides configuration using a namespaced, schema validated xml document
-- [regurgitator-core-json](https://github.com/talmeym/regurgitator-core-json) configure regurgitator using a json document
+- [regurgitator-core-json](https://github.com/talmeym/regurgitator-core-json) provides configuration using a json document
 - [regurgitator-extensions](https://github.com/talmeym/regurgitator-extensions) provides useful extension steps and construct implementations
 - [regurgitator-extensions-web](https://github.com/talmeym/regurgitator-extensions-web) provides support for http, including a regurgitator servlet